gkapfham/www.gregorykapfhammer-old.com/biography.md

 <b>Principle 5 (Contagious Joy)</b>: Pursue everything with passion and
 enthusiasm.
 Take advantage of every opportunity to encourage your students and colleagues.
 Always end a conversation or a meeting with a positive remark.

+{% comment %} Give a call for collaboration {% endcomment %}

+Do you teach or conduct research in one of my areas of expertise?
+Are you interested in collaborating with me on a project?
+If so, then please [contact]({{site.baseurl}}contact/) me with your ideas.